yakkl/yakkl/docs/production/mobile-push-notifications.md

    of any issues (we hope to have a nice web flow available for this soon).

 2. We'll enable push notifications for your server on our end.
-Look for a reply from Yakklchat support within 24 hours.
+Look for a reply from yakklofficial support within 24 hours.

 ## Sending push notifications directly from your server